pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 :meth:`~DataFrame.ffill` is equivalent to ``fillna(method='ffill')``
 and :meth:`~DataFrame.bfill` is equivalent to ``fillna(method='bfill')``

-.. _missing_data.PandasObject:
+.. _missing_data.pandasObject:

-Filling with a PandasObject
+Filling with a pandasObject
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also fillna using a dict or Series that is alignable.
 The labels of the dict or index of the Series